meawing/sample_cmake_project/README.md

-Example of CI Github Actions
+Example of CI with Github Actions